yumiyumo/D2Vformer/README.md

 <span id='Download the data'/>

 ### 👉2.
 Download the data
 We follow the same setting as previous work.
 The datasets for all the six benchmarks can be obtained from [[Autoformer](https://github.com/thuml/Autoformer)].
-The datasets are placed in the 'all_six_datasets' folder of our project.
+The datasets are placed in the 'datasets' folder of our project.
 The tree structure of the files are as follows:

 ```
-Dateformer\datasets
+datasets
    ├─electricity
    │
    ├─ETT-small
    │
    ├─exchange_rate
    │
    ├─illness
    │
    └─traffic
 ```

 <span id='Experimental setup'/>